mecid/mecid.github.io/_posts/2019-12-04-must-have-swiftui-extensions.md

 }
 ```

 As you can see in the example above, we can get both index and element of the collection.
-It allows us to provide both Id for the list and binding for the EditView.
+It allows us to provide both Id for the list and binding for the *EditView*.

 #### Conclusion
-Today we talked about the most useful SwiftUI extensions from my codebase.
+Today we talked about the most useful *SwiftUI* extensions from my codebase.
 I hope you will find it valuable.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!